Skip to content

 Greenwashing risks?

 Companies overclaim ESG credentials without substance.
 Common: vague net-zero pledges, exclusion of Scope 3 emissions, social-washing.
-EU SFDR and the financial regulator tightening disclosure rules.
+EU SFDR and the relevant financial regulator tightening disclosure rules.
 Investor protection: read full ESG reports, look for third-party verification (CDP, SBTi), check progress vs claims year-over-year.
 Trust-but-verify approach essential.

 Related Calculators